5 Ways to Insulate Your Apartment Windows for Winter

 If you’re looking for minimal effort (no stepladders required), put your plants where they’re easy to water—or where they can receive enough rain on their own.

 Owning a plant is a labor of love no matter how little effort you’re required to put in.
-Even different parts of your home can cause your plant to either thrive or wither, so check in on your plant pals often as they keep you company through the quarantine and beyond.
+Even different parts of your home can cause your plant to either thrive or wither, so check in on your plant pals often as they keep you company.

 Recommended resources